rakishraja/Best-README-Template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project consists of two applications: Upagatha 360 (UG360) and CyberGuard 360 (CG360), both dedicated to improving security and privacy on mobile devices.
+This project consists of two applications and utilizes a powerful open-source tool:

 Upagatha 360 (UG360)
-UG360 is an Android malware detection app.
-It analyzes installed apps, utilizing machine learning to classify them as malware or safe.
-The backend runs on Django, handling HTTP requests efficiently with asynchronous Python.
-Collected data is stored in MongoDB, optimizing machine learning models while prioritizing user data privacy.
+UG360, an Android malware detection app, uses machine learning to classify installed apps.
+It employs Django for efficient backend handling and stores data securely in MongoDB.

 CyberGuard 360 (CG360)
-CG360 implements federated learning on Android and Windows platforms.
-Android uses the CIFAR-10 dataset with Kotlin, while Windows experiments with Malimg and KronoDroid datasets.
-Federated Learning decentralizes model training across local devices, preserving data privacy.
-Models are updated on central servers with aggregation methods, enhancing privacy and security through collaborative machine learning.
+CG360 implements federated learning on Android and Windows, safeguarding data privacy.
+It uses CIFAR-10, Kotlin, Malimg, and KronoDroid datasets for robust model training.

+Mobile Security Framework (MobSF)
+MobSF, an open-source tool, generates static and dynamic data dumps for mobile app security assessments.
+It enhances app security and device resilience.

+This concise version provides a quick overview of the project's components.
+Feel free to use it or make further adjustments as needed for your project's README.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>